 How to Accept, Reduce, or Decline Your Loan Offer

-You can accept or decline a Federal Perkins Loan or University Loan on your electronic Award Letter by selecting “Accept” or “Decline” in the dropdown box on the Award Letter Accept/Decline Awards page.
+You can accept or decline a University Loan on your electronic Award Letter by selecting “Accept” or “Decline” in the dropdown box on the Award Letter Accept/Decline Awards page.
 You can reduce your loan by selecting “Accept” in the dropdown box and entering a lower award amount in the “Partial Accept” field.

 If you wish to request loan changes, you should “Request Changes” on the Award Letter Information Request page.
 You’re also required to complete an online entrance interview and an electronic promissory note before the funds will be disbursed to you.